-\begin{lemma} Let $\phi\in L^2(X_l)$ with factorizable Whittaker function.
+\begin{lemma} Let $\phi\in L^2(X_l)$ with factorisable Whittaker function.
 We have

-with $W_{T\phi,{\rm fin}} = \prod_{v<\infty}W_{T\phi,v}$. \end{lemma} \begin{proof} This is a standard computation using the unfolding trick.
+with $W_{T\phi,{\rm fin}} = \prod_{v<\infty}W_{T\phi,v}$ and where $C_n$ is the constant from \eqref{def_Cn}. \end{lemma} \begin{proof} This is a standard computation using the unfolding trick.
 We follow for example the proof of \cite[Theorem~1.13]{Ste}.
 Inserting the definition of $P_F$, unfolding integral and sum and recognizing the Jacquet integral gives